FlashDrag/cyclebay/README.md

 #### User Profile
 - [ ] Order history
+All ordered item details additionally stored in json format in the Order model in original_bag field.
+This allows to display the items in the order history even without reference to the Product model.
+So the user can see the ordered product details even if the product was deleted from the store.
+Its kind of a snapshot of the product at the time of purchase.
+Here is the list of the saved product details: product id, product name, product size id, size, quantity, price, color.

 - [ ] Order email confirmation
 - [ ] Save delivery information
 - [ ] Wish list